IgorBuchelnikov/ObservableComputations/README-RU.md

 		{
 			Orders = new ObservableCollection<Order>();

-			WpfOcDispatcher wpfOcOcDispatcher = new WpfOcDispatcher(this.Dispatcher);
+			WpfOcDispatcher wpfOcDispatcher = new WpfOcDispatcher(this.Dispatcher);

 			fillOrdersFromDb();

 			PaidOrders =
 				Orders.CollectionDispatching(_ocDispatcher) // direct the computation to the background thread .Filtering(o => o.Paid)
-				.CollectionDispatching(wpfOcOcDispatcher, _ocDispatcher, (int)DispatcherPriority.Background) // return the computation to the main thread from the background one
+				.CollectionDispatching(wpfOcDispatcher, _ocDispatcher, (int)DispatcherPriority.Background) // return the computation to the main thread from the background one
 				.For(_consumer);

 			UnpaidOrders =